rubs019/dailyQuote/README.md

 - Get a better error handler
 - Add a custom logger
 - Add a documentation for API
+- Add a version incrementation when I push on master

 **Module CRON :**
 - Configure a CRON module